 - Raw honey is rich in a wonderful phytonutrient called propolis which is an antimicrobial and also boosts water content in the bronchial tubes.
 2-3 tablespoons of honey with plenty of water is recommended

-Are There any Natural Remedies for Bronchitis?
+What are some Natural Remedies for Bronchitis?

 Herbs and natural treatments abound for bronchitis: